projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 Hypervisor Console
 ==================

-ACRN uses TSC deadline timer to provide timer service.
-Hypervisor console uses a timer on CPU0 to poll characters on the serial device.
-To support LAPIC pass-thru, TSC deadline MSR is pass-thru and the local timer interrupt also delivered to the guest IDT.
-Instead of TSC deadline timer, ACRN uses VMX preemption timer to poll the serial device.
+ACRN uses the TSC deadline timer to provide a timer service.
+The hypervisor console uses a timer on CPU0 to poll characters on the serial device.
+To support LAPIC pass-thru, the TSC deadline MSR is pass-thru and the local timer interrupt is also delivered to the guest IDT.
+Instead of the TSC deadline timer, ACRN uses the VMX preemption timer to poll the serial device.

 Guest Console
 =============

 ACRN exposes vUART to partition mode guests. vUART uses vPIC to inject interrupt to the guest BSP.
-In cases of guest having more than one core, during runtime, vUART might need to inject interrupt to guest BSP from another core (other than BSP).
-As mentioned in section <Hypervisor IPI service>, ACRN uses NMI delivery mode for notifying the CPU running BSP of the guest.
+In cases of the guest having more than one core, during runtime, vUART might need to inject an interrupt to the guest BSP from another core (other than BSP).
+As mentioned in section <Hypervisor IPI service>, ACRN uses NMI delivery mode for notifying the CPU running the BSP of the guest.